beginning of content

 What is a pseudo-obstruction?

-This is different type of bowel obstruction, also known as a functional bowel obstruction.
-This occurs when your bowel muscles are not contracting properly and can't push faeces along, even though there is no physical blockage.
+This is different type of bowel obstruction, which is also known as a functional bowel obstruction.
+It happens when your bowel muscles are not contracting properly and can't push faeces along effectively, even though there is no physical blockage.

 It causes the same symptoms as a mechanical (physical) bowel obstruction.